fatalaijon/refactoring/README.md

     }
 ```

 * Refactor: this same code block appears **again** in the same method.
+Apply the same refactorings to that block.

 * Refactor: rename method.  `BufferWordCount` violates the Java naming convention.
+Rename it to `bufferWordCount`.

 ```java
 public void bufferWordCount(BufferedReader br, String line)